Confirmed Case Letter 19.11.20

 COVID-19 Confirmed Case

-We know that you may find this concerning but we are continuing to monitor the situation and are working closely with Public Health England.
+We know that you may find this concerning, but we are continuing to monitor the situation and are working closely with Public Health England.
 This letter is to inform you of the current situation and provide advice on how to support your child.
 Please be reassured that for most people, coronavirus (COVID-19) will be a mild illness.
-The school remains open and your child should continue to attend as normal if they remain well.
+The school remains open for Year 7 – 10 and your child should continue to attend as normal if they remain well.

 I am currently working with Public Health Protection Team and with the Department for Education (DfE) to take the necessary steps to ensure that all staff and learners are safe.

-The academy remains open as normal to all year groups apart from those self-isolating or have a confirmed case of COVID-19.
+The academy remains open as normal for Year 7 – 10 apart from those self-isolating or have a confirmed case of COVID-19.

 What to do if your child develops symptoms of COVID 19